Chris-Johnston/Chris-Johnston.github.io/_posts/2020-12-26-assetto-corsa-azure.md

 date: 2020-12-26
 ---

-**DRAFT: This page is incomplete and has a few more things to fix.**

-todo add image of multiplayer shenanigans here

 [_Assetto Corsa_](https://store.steampowered.com/app/244210/Assetto_Corsa/) is a racing simulation game which supports online multiplayer play.
 All of the lobbies are community-run.
 I wanted to set up a private server to play among some friends, and so here's how I did it.